floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

-In an ideal world, such a binding would simply be a 'GPU pointer' to some opaque struct living in GPU memory which describes to shader code how to access bytes in a storage buffer, pixels in an storage image, or how to perform a texture-sampling operation).
+In an ideal world, such a binding would simply be a 'GPU pointer' to some opaque struct living in GPU memory which describes to shader code how to access bytes in a storage buffer, pixels in a storage image, or how to perform a texture-sampling operation).

 In the real world it's not that simple because this is exactly the one main area